15 min read

 Why consider vendor-side roles?

-• Networking advantage: Regular interaction with CISOs, security teams, and industry analysts builds valuable connections.
+Networking advantage: regular interaction with CISOs, security teams, and industry analysts builds connections that are difficult to replicate in practitioner roles.

 Entry pathways into vendor roles: